 This is the text of the keynote speech delivered by Milton Mueller at the 2020 conference of the Hague Program for Cyber Norms of Leiden University.
 Special thanks to Prof. Dennis Broeders for the invitation.
-A recording of the talk, which will include many good follow up questions, will become available soon.
+A recording of the talk, which includes slides and many good follow up questions, is available here.

 States are competing for sovereignty in cyberspace, but there is no sovereignty to be had there.
 That competition for the impossible pushes states in one of two directions: toward national digital islands, or towards a single, global sovereign, a sovereign that will disempower other states and most users and suppliers.
 Meanwhile, this competition for sovereignty is doing severe damage to the internet.
 Of course there is no such thing as “the internet.”
 Take that term as shorthand for something much bigger: the human capability to communicate at will with anyone in the world.
 This includes the personal freedom to associate online and to access and use vast stores of information, as well as the economic freedom to choose a diverse, interoperable and affordable set of information technology devices, applications and services.
 By competing for sovereignty in cyberspace, states are threatening these benefits, but, as I said before, there is no sovereignty to be had there.
 This living contradiction explains a lot of what is happening in internet governance and cyber diplomacy today.

 Now let’s back up a bit.
 Four years ago I wrote a book that asked “Will the Internet Fragment?”
 Since then there have been three critically important developments relevant to its theme:

 - Renewed data governance conflicts between the U.S. and Europe